ember-learn/ember-blog/content/the-ember-times-issue-182.md

 ## [Migrating Controllers to top-level Components in Ember 📖](https://dev.to/juanazam/migrating-controllers-to-top-level-components-in-ember-ggc)

 In this [blog post](https://dev.to/juanazam/migrating-controllers-to-top-level-components-in-ember-ggc), [Juan Manuel Azambuja (@juanazam)](https://github.com/juanazam) shows a real world example of how to replace your template contents with a single top-level component.
 The top-level component can then take on a similar role as the controller.

-There's a few tricks to get this to work and a useful discussion of using [ember-modifiers](https://github.com/ember-modifier/ember-modifier) addon to solve updating issues.
-The blog sums up the advantages and disadvantages of this approach, cautioning that the framework doesn't fully support this solution without some compromises.
+Juan presents a few tricks as well as a useful discussion of using [ember-modifiers](https://github.com/ember-modifier/ember-modifier) addon to solve updating issues.
+The blog sums up the advantages and disadvantages of the top-level approach, and cautions that the framework doesn't fully support this solution without some compromises.

 ---